wthgame/game/README.md

     - mechanics: maps to ReplicatedStorage.Mechanics.Core and is where the core mechanics are implemented

-    - utils: maps to ReplicatedStorage.MechanicUtils and provides the types used in mechanic modules
+    - utils: maps to ReplicatedStorage.Lib and provides the types used in mechanic modules

 - assets: Roblox assets included in the project.